rguiscard/beancounter/README.md

 # Beancounter

 This is a Rails application to view and input financial data in [Beancount](http://furius.ca/beancount/).
+The main purpose is to facilitate writing and querying Beancount entries instead of replacing it.

 # Installation